nicholas-maltbie/Recolor-Shader-Example/README.md

 Install this version of Unity from Unity Hub using this unity hub link [unityhub://2020.3.14f1/d0d1bb862f9d](unityhub://2020.3.14f1/d0d1bb862f9d)

+This is an open source project licensed under a [MIT License](LICENSE.txt).
+Feel free to use a build of the project for your own work.
+If you see an error in the project or have any suggestions, write an issue or make a pull request, I'll happy include any suggestions or ideas into the project.

 # Examples

 ![Rendering of the stages within one of the shader graphs for recoloring a grey scale texture to be multiple colors](Examples/imgs/5-GreyscaleRecolorShader.png)